-Professor of Physiology, Sackler Faculty of Medicine Chair, Department of Physiology and Pharmacology Morris and Helen Mauerberger Chair for Neuropharmacology
+Professor of Physiology, Faculty of Medicine Morris and Helen Mauerberger Chair for Neuropharmacology

 Electrical activity of excitable cells is their most important feature, which allows the performance of fundamental functions of brain, heart and muscle.
 We are addressing a key issue in modern cardiology and neurobiology: how neurotransmitters regulate cardiac cells and neurons by acting on ion channels - proteins that underlie the electrical activity in these cells; and how errors in these processes cause disease.
 Main projects in the lab: